ology/techn.ology.net/blog/2023/03/02/creating-rhythms-with-perl/index.markdown

 ---

-The book is full of musical descriptions of mathematical sequences that can be interpreted as a series of rhythmic onset and rest beats.
+This book is full of musical descriptions of mathematical sequences that can be interpreted as a series of rhythmic onset and rest beats.

 The descriptions of the math and algorithms are great, but the fact that the book has a companion website with mostly working (on my Macbook) [c code](https://abrazol.com/books/rhythm1/software.html) is a blessing!